quantified-uncertainty/squiggle/packages/website/docs/Discussions/Future-Features.md

 Of course, we'd also need good math for how the scoring should work, exactly.

 This interface should also be able to handle changing Squiggle values.
 This is because people would be likely to want to update their functions over time, and that should be taken into account for scoring.

-**Easily call other functions**
-It would be great to be able to call other people's Squiggle functions, from other Squiggle functions.
-This could raise a whole bunch of challenging issues.
-Additionally, it would be neat to call other data, both from knowledge graphs, and from regular APIs.
-Note that this could obviously complicate scoring a lot; I imagine that either easy scoring, or simple data fetching, would have to accept sacrifices.

-**Correlated uncertainties**
-Right now there's no functionality to declare that two different distributions are correlated.

 **Static / Sensitivity Analysis**
 Guesstimate has Sensitivity analysis that's pretty useful.
 This could be quite feasible to add, though it will likely require some thinking.